 Yes, you can check the amount before paying the bill.
 Please note that all billers will not display the amount due for bill payment.

 Yes.
-UPI PIN is mandatory for all the Bill Payments.
+UPI PIN is mandatory for all bill payments.
 This is as per security standards of BHIM.

 Yes.
-User will get online confirmation for Bill Payment.
-Please note user can also check the status of their transaction under Bill pay of Transaction section of BHIM.
+You will get an online confirmation for Bill Payment.
+Please note you can also check the status of your transaction under the ‘Transaction’ section of BHIM.

-As notified in BHIM your money will refunded in three working days.
+As notified in BHIM, your money will be refunded in three working days.

-You can contact your bank in Call Bank option on BHIM, in the failed transaction.
+You can contact your bank via the Call Bank option on BHIM.
+It is available in the ‘Failed Transaction’ section.

-Yes you can save multiple biller per category.
-You can also save multiple customer Identifier for same Biller.
+Yes, you can save multiple billers per category.
+You can also save multiple customer identifiers for same biller.